 Here are some general tips:

-- The rules say that you are allowed to walk the course prior to having to drive it.
+- The rules say that you may walk around the course prior to driving it.
 Do so.

 - Drive slowly.
 In general, you can drive as slowly as you want.